mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Warrants Public Records in Mississippi

 Yes.
-Warrants in Mississippi are subject to disclosure under the Mississippi Public Records Act unless classified as confidential records.
-For instance, as outlined in § 25-61-9 through § 25-61-12 of the Act, sensitive information about the subjects of warrants and warrants sealed by the court are not among the records disclosed publicly in Mississippi.
+According to the Mississippi Public Records Act, warrants in Mississippi are generally considered open to the public.
+However, some records may be temporarily or permanently classified as restricted or confidential.
+For instance, sensitive information about the subjects of warrants and warrants sealed by the court are not among the records disclosed publicly in Mississippi as outlined in § 25-61-9 through § 25-61-12 of the Act.

 Types of Warrants in Mississippi